DennerNaves/dennernaves/README.md

   #### 😎 This profile is used for professional purposes and includes some personal projects developed for learning 😎
   - 🎂 28 years old
   - 🎓 B.Sc of Biomedical Informatics at University of São Paulo
-  - 💻 I've been working as a front-end developer on web and mobile projects at a Brazilian company specializing in the development of innovative solutions for the past 3 years
+  - 💻 Currently working at SEB, one of the largest educational groups in Brazil, developing AI4School, an educational ecosystem focused on AI
   - 📌 I live in Ribeirão Preto, São Paulo, Brazil
-  - 📚 Currently, I'm studying project management as I've taken on leadership roles within the team
+  - 📚 Currently improving my English and studying the world of AI
   - ♂️ Pronouns: he/him

     ### Let's Connect